Reasons to visit Polylepis Lodge and El Angel Ecological Reserve in Ecuador

 The lodge has a social area for relaxation, with a big fireplace in the middle, where you can enjoy a traditional drink.

-In addition, there are several fireplaces located around the lodge and in each cabin, giving it this special coziness or hygge.
+Besides, several fireplaces are located around the lodge and in each cabin, giving it this special coziness or hygge.

 Spa area with jacuzzi and baños de cajón are on offer and is a welcome treat after enjoying the magnificent outdoors.